Having a tooth pulled in adulthood is sometimes necessary.

 At Wilshire Smile Studio, a team of experts will do everything they can to save your natural teeth, from filling cavities to root canal therapy to keep a tooth from dying.

-Sometimes, though, a tooth extraction is the best way to preserve the health and integrity of the rest of your mouth.
-There are other good reasons:
+There are times when extraction is the best way to preserve the health and integrity of the rest of your mouth as well as your physical health

-Wisdom teeth at the back of the mouth sometimes don’t have enough room to grow properly, becoming “impacted” between other teeth, the jaw, and gums, causing other teeth to move out of alignment.
+- Wisdom teeth sometimes don’t have enough room to grow properly, becoming “impacted” between other teeth, the jaw, and gums, causing other teeth to move out of alignment.
 They can become infected and painful and must be removed.